atomic-penguin/chef-fat-installer/README.md

 = USAGE NOTES

+1. Checkout architecture-specific branch.

+ git checkout i386 *OR* git checkout x86_64

-Run 'build-installer', which should output a makeself .run file
+2. Run build script, which should output a makeself .run file

+  ./build-installer

 The makeself directory contains the makeself files necessary to build the .run file

 The buildroot directory contains the files and installer script.
 Everything in this directory, buildroot, gets rolled up into the FAT installer.

+== INSTALLATION

+1. Simply execute the chef-fat-installer.i386.run, or chef-fat-installer.x86_64.run.

 == WARNINGS